 The CAMTS accreditation standards address issues of patient care and safety in air medical services providing critical care transports.
 Each standard is supported by measurable criteria to measure a program’s level of quality.
 They are periodically revised to reflect the dynamic, changing environment of medical transport with considerable input from all disciplines of the medical profession and serve as a marker of excellence for federal, state and local governmental agencies, as well as private agencies and to the general public.

-Acadian Ambulance Service is also accredited by the Committee on the Accreditation of Ambulances Services (CAAS).
+Acadian Ambulance Service is also accredited by the Commission on Accreditation of Ambulance Services (CAAS).
 That accreditation is achieved through maintaining the absolute highest standards in training, equipment, protocols and patient care.

 Acadian is one of the few services in the nation to receive accreditation from both CAMTS and CAAS, the ambulance industry’s leading accreditation agencies.